-Haggai Mortgage Bank Limited ("the Bank") is committed to improving shareholders' value through the transparent conduct of its business in addition with the principles of the "Code of Corporate Governance for Banks in Nigeria Post-Consolidation" issued by the Central Bank of Nigeria (CBN), the Bank benchmarks itself against best global practices.
-The Code of Corporate Governance of Haggai Mortgage Bank Limited provides the basis for promoting the highest standards of corporate governance in the Bank.
-The Bank is governed by a Framework that facilitate checks and balances and ensure that appropriate controls are put in place.
+Haggai Mortgage Bank Limited ("the Bank") is committed to improving shareholders' value through the transparent conduct of its business in line with the principles of the "Code of Corporate Governance for Primary Mortgage Banks in Nigeria" issued by the Central Bank of Nigeria (CBN) and "Nigerian Code of Corporate Governance" (NCCG).
+The Bank benchmarks itself against best global practices.
+Haggai Mortgage Bank Limited has instituted a Charter that provides the basis for promoting the highest standards of corporate governance and a Framework that facilitate checks and balances together with ensuring that appropriate controls are put in place.
 The Corporate Governance practices of the Bank are designed to ensure accountability of the Board and Management to stakeholders.